 - strengthen compliance and enforcement measures by delegating responsibility to employers and education providers.

 Under the PBS, migrants from outside the European Economic Area (EEA) and Switzerland must be able to demonstrate that they possess certain attributes before they can get permission to enter or remain in the UK.

-Points are awarded for various attributes which include the migrant's age, qualifications, prospective earnings and English language ability.
+Points are awarded for various attributes which include, but are not limited to, the role being at the relevant skill level, qualifications, prospective earnings and English language ability.
 Migrants need to be able to provide evidence of each attribute.

 The applicable attributes, and the number of points required to qualify, depend on the tier under which the individual is making an application.